Blog 5 Landlords 5 Finances 5 Ontario Rent Deposits: Know the Ontario Rental Deposit Laws

 Do I have to pay for both my rent deposit and first month’s rent?

 If that’s what is specified in your tenancy agreement, then yes.
-Landlords in Ontario are within their rights to ask for both first and last month’s rent.
-This is because the first month’s deposit is immediately received as a payment, and it is allowed to hold a deposit of up to one month’s rent to be used at a later date.
+Landlords in Ontario are within their rights to ask for both the first and last month’s rent.
+This is because the first month’s deposit is immediately received as a payment.
+Landlord can hold deposit up to one month’s rent to be used at a later date.

 Does my landlord have to provide receipts for a rent deposit?

 Landlords in Ontario are obligated to produce receipts free of charge for any type of rent payment.
 Any type of rent deposit is included in this, as you’re technically paying for a month’s rent ahead of time.
-In order to avoid getting into trouble down the line, it’s always a good practice to request these receipts when you’re negotiating your lease and paying your deposit.
+To avoid getting into trouble down the line, it’s always a good practice to request these receipts.
+Collect receipts when you’re negotiating your lease and paying your rent deposit or any other deposit.

 Do I have to pay my last month’s rent deposit before signing a lease?